jim-schwoebel/audioset_models/README.md

 # audioset-models
-This repository makes it easy to apply 527 machine learning models trained on [download_audioset](https://github.com/jim-schwoebel/download_audioset) on new audio files.
+This repository makes it easy to apply 527 machine learning models trained on [download_audioset repository](https://github.com/jim-schwoebel/download_audioset) on new audio files.

 These machine learning models were trained from scripts obtained from the [voicebook](https://github.com/jim-schwoebel/voicebook) repository.

 ![](https://media.giphy.com/media/13Nc3xlO1kGg3S/giphy.gif)

 ## how dataset was made
-The dataset was made making a variable dataset and a control dataset composed of an equal mixture of all the other classes.
+The dataset was made making a variable dataset and a control dataset composed of an equal mixture of all the other classes made from the [download_audioset repository](https://github.com/jim-schwoebel/download_audioset).
 In this way, it was assumed that all classes are equally probable in the wild.

 The goal here was just to see which groups are most easily separated from the rest and generally to see which algorithms work best on a MFCC-based feature embedding, as described by train_audioclassify.py script in the [Chapter 4: Modeling](https://github.com/jim-schwoebel/voicebook/tree/master/chapter_4_modeling) chapter of the [Voicebook](ttps://github.com/jim-schwoebel/voicebook).